dadecker/Computer_Systems_Design/README.md

 # Computer_Systems_Design
 The final project was completed using an Anvyl Spartan 6 FPGA board.
-The final project outline provided by Dr. Katkoori and the University of South Florida is provided:
+The final project was carried out by two other students and myself and the outline provided by Dr. Katkoori and the University of South Florida as seen on this page.
+The skeleton was provided and the remaining Verilog and PicoBlaze Assembly Code was the responsability of the students.

 CDA 4203/4203L Spring 2018
 Computer System Design -- Final Project